Paths in quantum Cayley trees and L^2-cohomology: Complements on quantum Cayley trees

 4. In the case when no direction has quantum dimension $2$, we know from \cite[proof of Thm.~6.5]{Vergnioux_Cayley} that $K^{-1}\|\zeta\| \leq \|R_k\zeta\| \leq \|\zeta\|$ for every $k$, $\zeta\in p_k K_{\ss+-}$ and a constant $K$ depending only on the tree.
 Hence we obtain from the identity $Rs\zeta'_{k-1} = - Rs p_{\geq k}\zeta$ the following inequality:

-Now there are orthogonal subspaces $q_l P_\gamma p_j K_{\ss++}$ of $p_j K_{\ss++}$ on which the map $s$ is a multiple of an isometry with a norm known explicitely in terms of the sequence of quantum dimensions $(m_k)$ associated to the direction $\gamma$ \cite[Lem.~6.3]{Vergnioux_Cayley}:
+Now there are orthogonal subspaces $q_l P_\gamma p_j K_{\ss++}$ of $p_j K_{\ss++}$ on which the map $s$ is a multiple of an isometry with a norm known explicitly in terms of the sequence of quantum dimensions $(m_k)$ associated to the direction $\gamma$ \cite[Lem.~6.3]{Vergnioux_Cayley}:

 In the case of $A_o$ there is only one direction $\gamma$ and $P_\gamma = \id$.
 Since $q_l P_\gamma$ commutes with all our structural maps so far it commutes in particular with the construction of $\zeta'_k$ from $\zeta$ and we obtain: